eugenepentland/pnp-feeder/README.md

 ### System Block Diagram
 ![System Block Diagram](docs/images/system_block_diagram.png)

-The system block diagram illustrates the two main boards involved in the design: the feeder and the backplane.
-The backplane contains a master controller that distributes power and uses a CAN physical interface for UART communication, sending Modbus data packets to each of the feeders.
+The system block diagram illustrates the three main boards involved in the design: the feeder, backplane controller and backplane distribution board.
+The backplane contains a master controller that distributes power and uses a CAN physical interface for UART communication, sending Modbus data packets to the distrubiton boards which go to each of the feeders.
 The backplane supports 8 addressing bits per feeder, allowing up to 256 feeders to be connected to a single master controller.
 This scalability makes the system suitable for use as an inventory system.
 Power can be supplied at either 24V or 12V.

 ### Feeder Block Diagram
 ![Feeder Block Diagram](docs/images/feeder_block_diagram.png)